Join the People’s grass roots movement!

 Amending Safe Harbor statute from “persons aged 24 years old and under” to “persons of any age” to protect individuals engaged in sex work.

 Require law enforcement agencies to insure police officers in the event of negligent actions.
-This moves our accountability from holding individuals accountable to police departments holding officers accountable when they feel the pressure on their budgets when wrongful actions affect their premiums.

 Limit the role of qualified immunity of law enforcement officers.